The TampaPix Story - By Dan Perez

 Read the remarkable story of the history of these records and the tedious transcription process undertaken by dedicated local Italian Society volunteers.

 Tampa Natives on Facebook

 episode.
-Hosted by three Tampa natives, the show is the only one of
+Then hosted by three Tampa natives, the show was the only one of

 its kind that features an opportunity for viewers to call in live and

 share their memories of living and growing up in Tampa.
 The show